nicolasdespres/respect-rails/RELATED_WORK.md

 * Resource and controllers description API.
 * Good looking generated doc.
 * Allow to statically deployed the documentation apart of the Rails app.
-* TODO: Is there sanitizers?
+* Apparently there is no sanitizer.
-* TODO: Is there headers checker?
+* Apparently you can't specify headers.
-* TODO: Is there url and query parameters ?
+* Apparently you can't specify url and query parameters.
-* TODO: Support for json-schema.org standard ?
+* Apparently there is no support for json-schema.org standard.

 TODO: Study to be continued...